CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Register-DataCenters-SRN-and-Peer-SRN.md

 ![Upgrade](../../images/SH4.0/Cluster2/08.png)

 Fill in the following fields:
-1)SRN hostname as the **Node Name**
+1. SRN hostname as the **Node Name**
-2)SRN **Root Password** (set at the time of SRN deployment) 3)**Service IP**: SRN IP used to communicate with other SafeHaven Nodes (SRN and CMS).
+2. SRN **Root Password** (set at the time of SRN deployment)
+3. **Service IP**: SRN IP used to communicate with other SafeHaven Nodes (SRN and CMS).
 Typically set as the Private IP of the SRN.
-4)**WAN Replication IP**: SRN IP used to communicate with the peer SRN for WAN replication.
+4. **WAN Replication IP**: SRN IP used to communicate with the peer SRN for WAN replication.
 Typically set as the Private IP of the SRN.
-5)**Local iSCSI IP**: SRN IP used to communicate with the production/recovery servers in that particular Data Center.
+5. **Local iSCSI IP**: SRN IP used to communicate with the production/recovery servers in that particular Data Center.
 Typically set as the Private IP of the SRN.
-6) Do not modify the Service Port (TCP) and Heartbeat Port (UDP)
+6. Do not modify the Service Port (TCP) and Heartbeat Port (UDP)

 **NOTE**: Incase SRN has multiple NIC's, Service IP and WAN Replication IP will be the Primary IP of the SRN which has proper network connectivity to other SRN's and CMS.
 Local iSCSI IP will be set to 0.0.0.0